-If you would like a more private setting, an accommodation upgrade can be arranged for a private room once you register for the program.
-For US$80 (approximately CA$107) per person per week, these upgrades place volunteers in smaller homestays with a local host family and a maximum of 1 to 2 other volunteers.
+If you would like a more private setting, homestay experience and private room upgrades are available to book once registered for the program.
+For US$80 (approximately CA$112) per person per week, these upgrades place volunteers in smaller homestays with a local host family and a maximum of 1 to 2 other volunteers.

 WiFi is available to volunteers in both the volunteer house and homestay accommodation.